Roof Replacement Costs: What Can You Expect?

 How long should your roof last?
 An asphalt shingle roof should last at least 30 years.
 A metal roof should give you a minimum of 50 years of solid performance.
 A tile or slate roof has an expected lifespan of up to 100 years.

-In Pensacola, Florida the biggest threat to your home is a hurricane or tornado.
+In Florida, the biggest threat to your home is a hurricane or tornado.
 While there are not guarantees that your roof will survive either of these natural disasters, a quality roof does increase your chances of protection when disaster strikes.

 The roof should protect both the inside of your home and the outside structure while preventing leaks and providing proper drainage.
 It will keep your family safe when it is hot or cold.
 You can depend on your roof for ultimate protection year after year.